Your guide to the best cafes Knightsbridge has to offer.

 Another big part of the Carpo brand is that their range stretches from coffee, all the way to nuts and chocolate as well; there is an overwhelming smell of roasted nuts as soon as you step foot inside the doors, which is truly intoxicating.

 Situated in The Victoria and Albert Museum, Benugo is set inside a gigantic Victorian dining room, which is adorned with enormous columns, archways, original features and works of art.
-I think that anyone would agree, even by just looking at a photo of Benugo, that it beats Costa or Starbucks any day.
+We think that anyone would agree, even just by looking at a photo of Benugo, that it beats Costa or Starbucks any day.

 One of the highlights of Benugo is the Victorian afternoon tea, which is served every Friday from 1pm to 7pm.
 Served on traditional British Burleigh crockery, as well as supplying original antique cutlery from the turn of the 20th-century, this is the very first museum café in the world.